Shopify/web-configs/handbook/Best practices/TypeScript/Project-References.md

 ## What are Project References?

-[Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) provides built-in scalability for TypeScript.
+[Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) is a new feature in TypeScript 3.0 that provides projects with built-in scalability by allowing you to better structure your code.
+By doing this, you can greatly improve build times, enforce logical separation between components, and organize your code in new and better ways.

-### Code strucutre
+### Code structure

 Project references provide developers tools to separate their code into smaller blocks.
 This enforces logical guidelines across the codebase which results in healthier code over time.